flaskbb/flaskbb/docs/installation.rst

 (or you if you create a pull request) can add it to the documentation.

-**NOTE:** I have only used Debian to deploy it, if someone is using a other distribution, could you let me know if that works too?
-Thanks!
+**NOTE:** I have only used Debian to deploy it, if someone is using a other distribution, could you let me know if that works too? `Also, if you have better configurations for uWSGI, supervisor or nginx let me know that too.`

 Supervisor